 The advancement of graphical fidelity in video games and PC hardware has always been proportional.

-GPU manufacturers such as NVIDIA or AMD release new GPUs that can handle more demanding graphics, which allows game developers to create games with more advanced graphics.
+GPU manufacturers such as NVIDIA or AMD release new GPUs that can handle more complex graphics, which allows game developers to create games with more advanced graphics.

-It sounds like magic, but it isn’t.
-Let’s look at what DLSS is, how it works, and whether or not it is truly worth it.
+It sounds like wizardry, but it isn’t.
+Let’s look at what DLSS is, how it works, and whether or not it is truly beneficial.

 Table of ContentsShow